raspberrypilearning/target-practice-simplified/en/step_3.md

 --- task ---

-**Add** code to draw a green rectangle at the bottom of the screen.
+**Add** the code to draw a green rectangle at the bottom of the screen.

 ![The output area with a sky-coloured rectangle above a grass-coloured rectangle to create the background.
 The top left corner of the rectangle is marked as x=0, y=250 this is the origin of the rectangle.
 The width is highlighted as 400 and the height as 150.
 The code rect(0, 250, 400, 150) is shown.](images/green-grass.png){:width="400px"}